 In December 2016, researchers at Imperial College London envisioned a way to eliminate the whole mosquito population that carries the malaria parasite.
-This would be achieved by editing genes using the CRISPR system and adding in a DNA sequence that would ensure biased inheritance in mosquito embryos.
-As these mosquitoes developed and matured into adults, they would mate with other wild mosquitoes in the population, and eventually stop carrying malaria.
+The plan involved using CRISPR to add in a DNA sequence that would ensure biased inheritance in malaria-free mosquito embryos.
+As these disease-free mosquitoes developed and matured into adults, they would mate with other wild mosquitoes in the population, and eventually stop carrying malaria.

-But what seems like such a great idea in the short-term could disrupt the natural balance of wild ecosystems, altering the course of natural evolution.
+What seems like such a great idea in the short-term could also disrupt the natural balance of wild ecosystems, altering the course of natural evolution.
 The domino effect of consequences through ecosystems is impossible to predict.

 Genome editing as a Weapon of mass destruction?

 In the February 2016 report of Worldwide Threat Assessment of the US Intelligence Community prepared by James Clapper, former Director of National Intelligence, “Genome Editing” was listed as a potential natural security threat outlined under Weapons of Mass Destruction and Proliferation.

 Genetic watchdog groups like EcoNexus and ETC Group caution that gene editing can be misused.
 CRISPR could give rise to a new generation of bioweapons through the engineering of new pathogens or serve as inspiration for bioterrorists.
 If an insect can carry and deliver toxins, this technology could be weaponized by rogue groups.